jmsbutcher/A-demon-in-conways-game-of-life/README.md

 ### Enabling the Demon

-To introduce the agent into the environment, click "Enable Demon" in the bottom left corner of the window or press the E key.
+To introduce the agent into the environment, click "Enable Demon" in the bottom left corner of the window or press the [e] key.

 The agent should appear in the center of the grid like so: